 “Why, God did you take my child?!
 How could you let this happen?”

 “What did I do to deserve this terrible loss?”

 “I don’t think you know what you are doing, God.”

 “There is no God.
 And if there is I am mad as _____ at Him.”

 “It’s not fair!”

-Anger is certainly understandable and normal, especially when we are hurting.
+Now, anger is certainly a natural and understandable response to evil and the pain of bereavement can make us especially vulnerable.
 But I am convinced that staying too long in a place of anger is counter-productive and makes the pain of child loss worse by several orders of magnitude for the grieving parent and for those around them.

 Unchecked anger hands the victory over to evil.